geoserver/geoserver/doc/en/user/source/tutorials/freemarker.rst

 * map: a key/value map, that you usually access using the dot notation, as in ``${myMap.myKey``}, and can be nested;
 * listMap: a special construct that is, at the same time, a Map, and a list of the values.

-Here are the three data models (as you can see there are redundancies, in particular in attributes, we chose this approach to make template building easier):
+Here are the data models (as you can see there are redundancies, in particular in attributes, we chose this approach to make template building easier):

 **FeatureType (map)**